freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/add-classes-with-d3.md

 ---

 ## Description

 <section id='description'>

 Using a lot of inline styles on HTML elements gets hard to manage, even for smaller apps.
 It's easier to add a class to elements and style that class one time using CSS rules.
-D3 has the <code>attr()</code> method to add any HTML attribute to an element, including a class name.
+D3 has the `attr()` method to add any HTML attribute to an element, including a class name.

-The <code>attr()</code> method works the same way that <code>style()</code> does.
+The `attr()` method works the same way that `style()` does.
 It takes comma-separated values, and can use a callback function.
 Here's an example to add a class of "container" to a selection:

-<code>selection.attr("class", "container");</code>
+`selection.attr("class", "container");`

 Note that the "class" parameter will remain the same whenever you need to add a class and only the "container" parameter will change.

 </section>

 ## Instructions

 <section id='instructions'>

-Add the <code>attr()</code> method to the code in the editor and put a class of <code>bar</code> on the <code>div</code> elements.
+Add the `attr()` method to the code in the editor and put a class of `bar` on the `div` elements.

 </section>

 ## Tests

 <section id='tests'>

 ```yml